 Connection is Great… Most of The Time

 Let’s face it.
-We have become a very connected society.
-We connect with our friends and even people we may not know very well.
+We have become a connected society.
+We connect with friends and even people we may not know well.
 We shop, bank, play games, do homework, and pay bills on all kinds of electronic devices – computers, laptops, tablets, and smartphones.
-But being online involves some risks and it’s important to learn how to be a safe, savvy, and protected online citizen.
+But being online involves risks and it’s important to learn how to be a savvy and protected online citizen.

-Think before you share.
-Ask yourself: would you want the words you write or the photos you share to be seen by a teacher, your parents, a college recruiter, or a potential employer?
+- Think before you share.
+Ask yourself: would you want the words you write or the photos you post to be seen by a teacher, your parents, a college recruiter, or a potential employer?

-Knowing someone online is not the same as knowing them.
+- Knowing someone online is not the same as knowing them.
 Are you sure that the person you are sharing your innermost secrets with is who they say they are?
-Avoid revealing personal information, such as your name, your phone number, where you live, or where you go to school to anyone you meet online.
-The person may not be anything like they portray themselves in your online friendship and may have dangerous motives.
+Avoid revealing personal information, such as your name, your phone number, where you live, or where you go to school.
+The person you meet online may not be anything like they portray themselves and may have dangerous motives.

 The law prohibits: